tethysplatform/tethys/docs/tethys_sdk/layouts.rst

 Custom Template and JavaScript
 ------------------------------

-The HTML template for any Layout can be customized by creating an HTML document that extends template of the Layout.
+The HTML template for any Layout can be customized by creating an HTML document that extends the template of the Layout.
 This is most often done to add custom CSS or JavaScript to the template as shown in this example for a Map Layout:

 .. code-block:: html+django